 A student will find many choices available.
-Courses are available in person, through Interactive Television (ITV), Technical College of the Air (TCA), and over the Internet.
+Courses are available in person, through Interactive Television (ITV), Correspondence Courses, and over the Internet.
 Any associate degree or technical diploma course may be taken, as long as all prerequisite and corequisite requirements are met.

-The Youth Options Program is offered through the Green Bay, Marinette, and Sturgeon Bay campuses and all NWTC Regional Learning Centers.
+The Youth Options Program is offered through the Green Bay, Marinette, and Sturgeon Bay campuses and all NWTC regional learning centers.